Trump refused to condemn white supremacists and militia members in presidential debate marked by disputes over race

 Biden said Trump’s commentary on race was one reason the country needed to replace him with a more unifying president.

 “He keeps trying to rile everything up.
 He doesn’t want to calm things down,” Biden said.
-“Instead of going in and talking to people and saying, ‘Let’s get everyone together and figure out how to deal with this.
-What does he do?’
+“Instead of going in and talking to people and saying, ‘Let’s get everyone together and figure out how to deal with this,’ what does he do?
 He just pours gasoline on the fire.”

 Isaac Stanley-Becker contributed to this report.